oracle-quickstart/oci-prerequisites/README.md

 ## Install Terraform

 Now, we need to install Terraform.
 Instructions on that are [here](https://www.terraform.io/intro/getting-started/install.html).
-I'm on a Mac, so I just put the binary in `/usr/local/bin` to make sure it was in my path.
+Of course, I'm on a Mac, and like to do things the easy way, so I installed [brew](https://brew.sh/) and then used it to install Terraform with the commands:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    sudo chown -R $(whoami) /usr/local/bin /usr/local/lib
+    brew install terraform

 You can test that the install was successful by running the command: